porkfriedlumpia/PorkNotes/README.md

 If you have existing notes in CaramelNotes you can import them into PorkNotes in a few steps:

-1. Download and install the CaramelNotes compatibility release: [LINK PLACEHOLDER]
+1. Download and install the CaramelNotes compatibility release: [CaramelNotes 1.3.1](https://github.com/porkfriedlumpia/PorkNotes/archive/refs/tags/CaramelNotes.zip)
 2. Make sure both PorkNotes and CaramelNotes are enabled in your addon list
 3. Log in to the game
 4. Type `/pn import` in chat, or click **Import from CaramelNotes** in the PorkNotes settings window